brentvollebregt/multi-clipboard/README.md

     - Change window settings (opacity, frame, stay on top...)
     - Toggle the listener
     - Make the listener start on user login

+### Opening the GUI With A Mouse Click
+To make using this tool a bit easier, I included the file `run-multi-clipboard.vbs` in the repository only.
+When double clicking on this file to run it, the GUI will open with no terminal appearing.

+*The creation of this file has not been implemented in setup.py as I feel it would be intrusive.*

 ### Command Line Usage
 * `multi-clipboard` - Opens GUI